Regulation Guide

 Licence: ASIC AFSL 412871 | Entity: FXOpen AU Pty Ltd | Cancelled: 4 September 2024 ASIC Enforcement Notice →

 FXOpen AU applied for tribunal review on 25 September 2024.
-Separate FXOpen entities in other jurisdictions operate independently — but the Australian entity's licence is cancelled.
+Separate FXOpen entities operating in other jurisdictions are independent of this — but the Australian entity can't legally serve Australian retail clients.

 Key finding: AFSL revoked September 2024.
 FXOpen's non-Australian entities are separate — the AU entity cannot legally provide services to Australian retail clients.